justUmen/PopUpLearn/README.md

 # Usage

-1 - Launch php server with :
+Step 1 - Launch php server with :

      php -S 127.0.0.1:9999 -t ~/.PopUpLearn

-2 - Launch nodejs server with :
+Step 2 - Launch nodejs server with :

      node ~/.PopUpLearn/node_server_popup.js || nodejs ~/.PopUpLearn/node_server_popup.js

-3 - Launch user interface :
+Step 3 - Launch user interface : (debug mode enabled for now, which will display the answer in your terminal.
+You might not want to look at it after launch.)

      bash ~/.PopUpLearn/popup.sh